SkylineCommunications/dataminer-docs/connector-help/connector_help/Yaesu_G-800DXA.md

 #### Serial Redundancy connection

-This driver uses a second serial connection for redundancy purposes, which requires the following input during element creation:
+This connector uses a second serial connection for redundancy purposes, which requires the following input during element creation:

 SERIAL CONNECTION: